Cassul/melbourne_code_club_go/Notes.md

 ## Goal
-- Print how many users we have
-- Repeat for tickets and organizations
+x Print how many users we have x Repeat for tickets and organizations

 ## Tidy up items
 - Config folder with paths to json files